CankutBoraTuncer/CankutBoraTuncer/README.md

 ### Hi there 👋
 My name is Cankut Bora Tuncer and:
-- 🔭 I’m a Junior EEE student @Bilkent
+- 🔭 I’m a Senior EEE student @Bilkent
-- 🌱 I’m interested in Microcontrollers & Embedded Systems.
+- 🌱 I’m interested in Robotics & AI & Embedded Systems.
 - 📫 How to reach me: bora.tuncer2002@gmail.com

 <!--